-Brain network decay detected in early Alzheimer'sAugust 19th, 2013 in Neuroscience /
+Brain network decay detected in early Alzheimer'sAugust 19, 2013 in Medicine & Health / Neuroscience

 In patients with early Alzheimer's disease, disruptions in brain networks emerge about the same time as chemical markers of the disease appear in the spinal fluid, researchers at Washington University School of Medicine in St. Louis have shown.

 While two chemical markers in the spinal fluid are regarded as reliable indicators of early disease, the new study, published in JAMA Neurology, is among the first to show that scans of brain networks may be an equally effective and less invasive way to detect early disease.